-Enter the yield strength of the material and the section modulus into the calculator to determine the moment capacity of a beam or section.
-The moment capacity is a critical value in structural engineering that indicates the maximum moment a section can withstand before yielding.
+Enter the yield strength of the material and the (elastic) section modulus into the calculator to determine the elastic yield moment (often called “moment capacity” in simplified section-strength checks).

-The following formula is used to calculate the moment capacity:
+The following formula is used to calculate the elastic yield moment of a cross section:

 M = Fy * S